-Prices shown are per person in CA$ based on two people sharing a twin room.
+Prices are “starting from” rates, shown in CA$, per person based on two people sharing a twin room.
 Prices for one person in a single room are available on request.
 Final pricing may vary from that shown, depending on the availability of flights and accommodation.

 009609 - W20

 Arrive into Winnipeg, Manitoba’s capital city, anytime today and make your way to The Grand Hotel, Winnipeg Airport for your overnight stay.
 The hotel is directly across the street from the main airport terminal.

 The Arctic Circle awaits you!
 The Arctic Circle is a line that delineates the points on the earth’s surface north of which the sun is above the horizon for 24 hours on June 21, and entirely below the horizon for 24 hours on December 21.

 Board your flight at Winnipeg International Airport for Naujaat (Repulse Bay).
 Today we will fly straight north over and above Hudson Bay to this small hamlet, home to approximately 1,000 people.
 Naujaat lies directly on top of the Arctic Circle in central Nunavut.
 It is here that the Arctic Circle cairn stands, a symbol that marks the Arctic Circle’s location.
 Naujaat is the only North American community located directly on the Arctic Circle.

 Naujaat, which means “nesting place for seagulls” is situated near the nesting grounds on cliffs five kilometers north of the community.
 Every June the area is occupied by thousands of gulls, as well as snow birds, loons, eider ducks, longtail ducks, and jaegers.